Cast a Cold Eye

 How do you live so that you can meet your eventual end with grace?

-5 responses to “Cast a Cold Eye
+5 thoughts on “Cast a Cold Eye”

-How do you live so that you can meet your eventual end with grace?…
+1. How do you live so that you can meet your eventual end with grace?…

 Old Grimm Reaper is one of my friends … I hang an effigy of him on my bedroom door; I greet him as I go to bed each night.
 I do not fear Death – for my friend, the Reaper, will be there to lead me graciously through the Gateway; and on, into the Life beyond.